cshimvin/speedy-eats-ms4/README.md

 - As a first time visitor, I would like to be able to pay for my order online.
 - As a first time visitor, I would like to search for food to order.
 - As a first time visitor, I would like to browse what food as available in each category.
-- As a first time visitor, I would like to see how much I have spent so far and if I have met the miniumum order requirements.
+- As a first time visitor, I would like to see how much I have spent so far and if I have met the minimum order requirements.
 - As a first time visitor, I would like a smooth ordering and checkout process.
 - As a first time visitor, I would like to receive confirmation of my order to ensure it has been processed correctly.